rhyslwells/Data-Archive/content/standardised/Policy.md

   - **Off-Policy**: The agent learns the value of the optimal policy, regardless of the actions it actually takes. [[Q-Learning]] is an example of an off-policy algorithm, as it updates its policy based on the best possible action in the next state, not necessarily the action taken.

 **Conservatism**:
   - Some policies, like those in SARSA, are more conservative in their updates.
-This means they are more cautious and adapt to uncertainties in the environment, making them suitable for environments where [[exploration]] and [[exploitation]] need to be balanced carefully.
+This means they are more cautious and adapt to uncertainties in the environment, making them suitable for environments where [[Agent Exploration]] and [[exploitation]] need to be balanced carefully.

 ### Example of a Policy